mrstefangrimm/No3/Instructable/instructions.md

 ![uploadfirmware](./uploadfirmware.jpg)

-Download the package.zip (e.g. package_v0.0.1.1.zip) of the latest release from: https://github.com/mrstefangrimm/Phaso/releases/.
+Download the package.zip (e.g. package_v0.0.1.1.zip) of the latest release from [github](https://github.com/mrstefangrimm/Phaso/releases/).
 The download includes the required scripts and the software to control the phantom.
 Unzip the package into a local folder, e.g. C:\Tools\MotionPhantom.

 Connect the phantom to your PC before the next steps.

 In the download is a PowerShell script that uploads the firmware and write the calibration data to the EEPROM.
 To execute the script, open a PowerShell and change the directory to the target folder.
-Then type in: .\setup.ps1 and hit Enter.
+Then type in: .\setup.ps1 and hit <Enter>.

 - The script now lists one or more COM ports.
 Enter the phantom's port (e.g. COM9).